Plant care and cultivation

 Pruning night-blooming jasmine

-Cestrum nocturnum is a low maintenance perennial plant.
+Cestrum nocturnum is a low-maintenance perennial plant.
 However, it has a very rapid and abundant growth.
 It can grow up to 5 meters tall and widen over a space of up to 3 meters.
 It is necessary to prune it to keep it as large as our space allows.
-Night-blooming jasmine does not have a particular shape, so pruning can help to give it water shape you prefer.
+Night-blooming jasmine does not have a particular shape, so pruning can help to give it whatever shape you prefer.

 When to prune night-blooming jasmine

 It should be done between mid-spring and until before the cold starts in autumn.
 This is as long as the risks of frost have passed.
 Another indicative that we can use as a guide is flowering.
-Using this criterion, pruning should take place after the flowering season has passed.
+Using this criterion, pruning should take place after the flowering season has passed to encourage new growth.

 How to prune night-blooming jasmine